Restorative time is the amount of time your body has spent in a calm and restored state.

 How to Use Restorative Time

-Go to your Home tab > Tap anywhere on the 24-hour heart rate graph to view it in detail.
+From the home screen, you can tap on the 24-hour heart rate graph to view it in detail.

-Tap anywhere on Restorative Time to see when, how often, and how much you’ve experienced moments of relaxation throughout your day.
+Tap on Restorative Time to see when, how often, and how much you've experienced moments of relaxation throughout your day.
 Your Restorative Time is highlighted in green on your main graph and timeline.

-Get the Most Out of Restorative Time
+How to Get the Most Out of Restorative Time

 Things to Keep in Mind

-- Any completed meditation and breathwork sessions from Explore will be incorporated into your total Restorative Time.
+- Any completed meditation and breathwork sessions from Explore will be incorporated into your total Restorative Time

-- Unconfirmed and confirmed naps are not considered Restorative Time, nor incorporated into your total.
+- Unconfirmed and confirmed naps are not considered Restorative Time, nor incorporated into your total